Contents:

 Test VRML file: see our VRML/X3D demo models, file

-nodes may have value NONE
+parts in Cone and Cylinder nodes may have value NONEparts

 field.
 This is comfortable for operating on these nodes,